In English

 Program

-The event features a keynote speech alongside a parallel session, offering a diverse and enriching program.
+The event features keynote speeches alongside a workshop, offering a diverse and enriching program.

 Attendees will gain access to the latest research insights, practical applications, interdisciplinary exchanges with professionals and students from diverse fields, and an opportunity to deepen their understanding of their unique creative approaches.